Guake/guake/docs/source/user/features.rst

 Thanks to the Guake community, a huge number of Terminal palettes are provided out of the box.

-Gtk Theme
+GTK Theme
 =========

-Guake allows you to choose a different Gtk theme than your environment.
+Guake allows you to choose a different GTK theme than your environment.

 .. note:: You need to restart Guake after changing the GTK theme.